Ulla Berkéwicz

-Ulla Berkéwicz (Ursula Unseld-Berkéwicz: born Ursula Schmidt) is a German actress, author and (more recently) publisher.
+Ulla Berkéwicz (Ursula Unseld-Berkéwicz: born Ursula Schmidt) (born November 5, 1948) is a German actress, author and (more recently) publisher.
 The name "Berkéwicz", which she adopted in 1968 as a stage name, and by which she has since become generally known, is derived from the family name used by her Jewish grandmother, "Berkowitz".

 Life

 Ursula Schmidt was born at Gießen, a midsized traditionally prosperous town in the hills to the north of Frankfurt.
 She was born on 5 November.
 For a number of years she told reporters she had been born in 1951, but the evident implausibility of this birth year in view of other conventional staging posts during her childhood and adolescence has become a talking point among commentators.
 That she was born on 5 November is relatively uncontested.
 Ursula Schmidt was born in the aftermath of the war during which the town had suffered heavy bombing.
 Her father was the physician-author Werner Schmidt, whose career opportunities had been brutally truncated during the twelve Hitler years due to a government decision to classify him as "half-Jewish".
 After the Hitler nightmare ended he took a position at the main hospital at Hanau where in 1965 he accepted an appointment as "Ārztlicher Direktor" ("Medical Director").
 Ursula's mother, Herta Stoepel, was an actress.
 The child grew up with her family in a large first floor "Jugendstil" apartment in Hanau shared with parents, grandparents and a much younger brother, impatient to grow to adulthood and follow her mother into the acting profession.
 Berkéwicz would later describe her childhood in an autobiographical essay as having taken place "somewhere between anarchy and milkshakes".
 The "Hanau 67 Milk Bar" was a focal point of her adolescence.
 Childhood tensions were created by contrasting familial backgrounds, combining "fanatical Nazis" and a Jewish grandmother through whom she was related to Holocaust victims.
 In 1966, after successfully completing her secondary schooling at a remarkably young age, she progressed to the "Hochschule für Musik und Darstellende Kunst Frankfurt am Main" (HfMDK / "...
 University of Music and Performing Arts") in nearby Frankfurt am Main, where she remained as a student for three years.